andredesousa/angular-jest-playwright/README.md

 For more details, read the [npm scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) documentation.

-## Development server

-Run `npm start` for a dev server.
-Navigate to <http://localhost:4200/>.
-The app will automatically reload if you change any of the source files.

 ## Linting and formatting code

 Linters are also excellent tools for finding certain classes of bugs, such as those related to variable scope.
 [ESLint](https://eslint.org/) helps maintain the code quality.

 Run `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.

 Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save.

 ## Running unit tests